 There are two significant types of marketing: inbound and outbound.
 All marketing tactics can be divided into these two overall categories.

 1.1 Outbound Marketing

-This is usually done through the use of marketing tactics including, but not limited to, television, radio, print and direct mail.
-These tactics are often referred to as “push” tactics meaning that the marketer is pushing information to the consumer in the hopes that the consumer will take action.
+This is usually done through marketing tactics, including, but not limited to, television, radio, print, and direct mail.
+These tactics are often referred to as “push” tactics meaning that the marketer is pushing information to the consumer hoping that the consumer will take action.

 1.2 Inbound Marketing

 Inbound marketing, on the other hand, refers to marketing tactics that focus on bringing customers to your company rather than your company going to them.

 By strategically developing content that is appealing to your core demographic, your goal is to attract potential customers to you.
 This is done through SEO, blogging, social media, and vlogging, among others.

 1.3.
 Is Inbound marketing the best for you?